Raspberry Chocolate Truffles

 - * You can use keto-friendly liquid sweetener to make this recipe low carb and keto-compliant.
 Start with 1-2 tbsp.
 Decrease the amount of coconut flour as well.

-- *** If you choose to use freeze-dried raspberries here, decrease the coconut flour amount to 1/4 cup.
+- *** If you choose to use freeze-dried raspberries, decrease the coconut flour amount to 1/4 cup.

 The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.